-Wide receiver Odell Beckham of the New York Giants suffered an ankle sprain during a game against the Cleveland Browns.
-Beckham jumped up for a catch but when he came down Browns cornerback Briean Boddy-Calhoun hit him in the leg.
-He was able to walk off the field on his own but was seen on the sidelines in pain.
+Wide receiver Odell Beckham of the New York Giants recently suffered an ankle sprain during a game against the Cleveland Browns.
+Beckham jumped up for a catch but when he came down, Browns cornerback Briean Boddy-Calhoun hit him in the leg.
+He was able to walk off the field on his own but was later seen on the sidelines in pain.
 An X-ray revealed that it was either a rolled ankle or a sprain.
 Beckham will be tested further back in New York.
-He is confident he won’t be off the field for long and back in time when the season starts.
+He is confident he won’t be off the field for long and will be back in time when the season starts.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
 For more information, contact one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Foot and ankle injuries are a common occurrence when it comes to athletes of any sport.
 While many athletes dismiss the initial aches and pains, the truth is that ignoring potential foot and ankle injuries can lead to serious problems.
 As athletes continue to place pressure and strain the area further, a mild injury can turn into something as serious as a rupture and may lead to a permanent disability.
 There are many factors that contribute to sports related foot and ankle injuries, which include failure to warm up properly, not providing support or wearing bad footwear.
 Common injuries and conditions athletes face, including: